gtalin/front-end-mentor/sunny-side-agency-landing-page/README.md

 The [motion preference media query](https://www.smashingmagazine.com/2021/10/respecting-users-motion-preferences/) link.

+- Add a bounce animation to the down arrow.
+Again this one should be activated only for people with no preference set for `prefers reduced motion`.
+This is quite easy to do in tailwind css.
+There already is an inbuilt bounce animation with `animate-bouce` and we can apply it for people who have not set `prefers reduced motion` to `true`:
+  `motion-safe:animate-bounce`

 ### Continued development

 Would like to do more projects using tailwindcss.
 Would also like to focus more on accessibility.